sadia-sharna/DX-BALL/README.md

 The features of this game are:

 1. Various power-ups appear when hitting random blocks.

-2. Grabbing different 'Fruits' and 'Ftars', the score will be increased in different ratio.
+2. Grabbing different 'Fruits' and 'Stars', the score will be increased in different ratio.

-3. Initially there will be 'one' life but grabbing heart, you will get the opportunity to have more lifes.
+3. Initially, there will be 'one' life but grabbing heart, you will get the opportunity to have some extra life.
 4. Grabbing 'Danger' will cost you one life.
 5. By taking 'Increased paddle' the paddle size will increase and taking 'decreased paddle' opposite incident will occur.

-6. By taking 'Shooting' power-up, you will get the chance to brak the bricks by shooting.
+6. By taking 'Shooting' power-up, you will get the chance to break the bricks by shooting.

 More developments are needed in this project.